trimble-mx9-capstone/boulderTrimble/README.md

    Example: If you have the username 'username', the password 'password', the netloc 'localhost', the port 5432 (default), and the dbname 'capstone', the URL would look like so: ```postgres://username:password@localhost:5432/capstone```

 3. The server should start without any confirmations or messages.
 It is now ready to serve a local webapp/database!

+<a name="react"></a>
+## Local React App
+The local react application holds the frontend of the application, which has a map with markers provided by the backend, which provides pictures that contain markers and more information for each of the markers.
+This section details how to setup the React Application for development.
+It is noted that to get full functionality, you will need to follow the guide to set up the ExpressJS API server in tandem.
+<a name="reactdependencies"></a>
+### Installing Dependencies for React App
+1. Follow the instructions for installing node package manager.
+2. Once you have npm installed, go to your locally cloned server.
+From there, navigate to ```boulderTrimble/webapp/server/client```.
+3. Use the command ```npm install```.
+This should do the same thing as the ExpressJS API server's dependencies instructions, which should install all packages defined in ```package.json```.
+The packages are stored in the ```node_modules``` directory.

+<a name="startreact"></a>
+### Starting React Dev Server
+The react dev server actually should be being run when the ExpressJS API server is being run, as the ExpressJS server runs a production build of the client and proxies everything onto the frontend server.
+As such, all we have to do is build the react application before starting the ExpressJS server.

+1. Navigate to the ```boulderTrimble/webapp/server/client``` directory
+2. Use the command ```npm run build``` to build the client.
+3. Follow the steps to build the Local ExpressJS API server.

+If you want to run it without the JSExpress API server, then the steps are slightly different.
+However, note that you will get no markers from doing this in the current build, as the frontend currently depends on the ExpressJS server.

+1. Navigate to the ```boulderTrimble/webapp/server/client``` directory.
+2. Use the command ```npm run start``` to start the server.